Kusan K-Series General-Purpose Four-Wheel Switchers

 Kusan catalog number 32.
 Kusan dark green battery-operated four-wheel switcher.

-No catalog number or road name, 6800 battery-operated four-wheel switcher.
+No catalog number or road name, 6800 black battery-operated four-wheel switcher.

 Kusan battery-operated four-wheel switcher with the body shell removed to show proper battery orientation.
 The C-cell battery on the left is installed positive side down, while the battery on the right is positive side up.